kausaltech/reina-model/Docs/description.en.md

 epidemic, but extending these models with refined rules becomes complex quickly.

 Our model is based on simulating interactions on an individual level, so arbitrary rules can be evaluated easily.
+It also allows examining the features of the pathogen (such as contagiousness and lethality) and the features of the population (such as the number of close contacts per day) separately.

 ## How can I try it out in my geographical area?